After How Long an Inactive Bank Account is Closed

 How to Prevent a Bank Account from Becoming Dormant

-To keep a bank account active, the easiest way is to maintain regular activity.
+The easiest way to keep a bank account active is to maintain regular activity.
 Here are a few options to consider:

 • Set up a recurring deposit from another account, even if it’s a small amount, on a monthly basis to show consistent activity.